-Experimental design simply means the way in which the experiment is carried out.
-Many experimental designs include a control group and a treatment group to compare effects of treatment (exercise, drug, video watching, etc).
+Experimental design refers to how an experiment is carried out.
+Many experimental designs include a control group and a treatment group to compare effects of treatment (exercise, drug, video watching, etc.).
 You can have a good design of an experiment or a poor design of an experiment.

 You could then apply the old fertilizer to five fields and the new fertilizer to the other five.
-And by keeping all the other variables--soil nutrients, sunlight, water, and all these other things consistent, the differences between the fields can be isolated then to the old fertilizer or the new fertilizer.
+By keeping all the other variables--soil nutrients, sunlight, water--consistent, the differences between the fields can be isolated and attributed to the old fertilizer or the new fertilizer.

 Does the new fertilizer work?
 Is it effective?
 This is the idea behind controlling for all of these other variables.

 EXAMPLEReferring to the farmer example, even though you made the fields as similar as possible with respect to water, sunlight, and soil, it's possible that there is a variable that you didn't think to control for.
 Perhaps some fields had moles under the ground, and that would affect how the crops grow.
 How would you know to control for moles?

 Randomization in an experiment does not really achieve the same purpose as a random selection in a sample.
 When you do a simple random sample, the idea is to get a sample that's representative of the population.
 In an experiment, the purpose of randomly assigning individuals to groups is to filter out unknown sources of variation.
 The assignment in an experiment, however, is fairly similar to the way you would randomly select in a sample.